Correcting Distortion

 - By using the mouse, for all directions.

-Each point is completely independent from the others, but you can create a group of points by dragging a rectangle over them with the mouse.
-You can only create and use one group of points at a time so if you create another group of points this will replace the previous group (but the points will be marked as modified).
+Each point is completely independent of the others, but you can create a group of points by dragging a rectangle over them with the mouse.
+You can only create and use one group of points at a time, so if you create another group of points, this will replace the previous group unless in the case of adding points to the current selection, which is achieved by holding the “Shift” button, and selecting additional points or group of points.

 To correct small items or localized elements, you can increase the number of points by adding rows and columns to the grid.
 Similarly, you should consider reducing the number of points when dealing with larger elements.